bradleyrudbek/thorrudbek.de/content/blog/anki/index.md

 ## <a name="getstart"></a>2 - Getting started with the mechanics
 If you are as anxious as me, you will want to have the app installed and get started with cards and studying right away.
 After all the whole point of this endeavour is to learn a language more effectively, not spending more time studying new software and Flashcard creation methodology.
 But bear with me, the effort is well worth it.

 First I just want to emphasize the importance of **creating your own cards**.
-This is stressed enough on the documentation and everywhere, but the temptation of just downloading a set of cards to get started is too great.
+This is stressed enough on the documentation and everywhere, but the temptation of just downloading a set of cards to get started is too big.
 Specially so if you are studying a common enough language that will have a lot of public decks ready for consumption (looking at you, German, French, Chinese, ...).
 This might work for some people but for me it was a disaster.
 I couldn't understand where the words were coming from, and too often the approach of simply getting a list of x most frequent words and getting almost automated generated cards based on that is very naïve.
 There is simply no 1:1 correspondence word for word between your original language and your target language.
 Some words you will know already, others will you need more cards depending on the specific level of difficulty for you.

 So be patient.
 I recommend you download a few public decks just to get familiarised with the mechanics, how the training works, edit and create a few cards, follow the official documentation from **Anki** to learn how to create your own Note types and customize your cards.
 Don't take it too seriously for now.
-Your first cards will probably suck and you are going to scrap it later for better cards, but you need to few comfortable with the mechanics first before going into more advanced steps.
+Your first cards will probably suck and you are going to scrap it later for better cards, but you need to feel comfortable with the mechanics first before going into more advanced steps.

 ### <a name="topics"></a>2.1 - Topics you should study